-In first experiment, our main goal is to identify the number of concurrent requests requiring DB access that can be handled by the proposed system when message rate per second are increased in the Event-based Infrastructure and Consistency Framework.
+In first experiment, our main goal is to identify the number of concurrent requests requiring DB access that can be handled by the proposed system when message rate per second are increased in the IDIOM system.
 We have completed this test case by increasing the message rate/sec until the response time degrades.
 In this testing case, we recorded round trip time at each MoreInfo request on a DE with DB access.
 In the second testing case, we have applied the same technique as previous experiment except that each request is responded by using memory utilization.
-In the third experiment, we have investigated the concurrent requests for an Update DE main operation that can be serviced by the Event-based Infrastructure and Consistency Framework while message rate per second are increased.
-The designs of these testing cases are depicted in Figure 11.
+In the third experiment, we have investigated the concurrent requests for an Update DE main operation that can be serviced by the IDIOM while message rate per second are increased.
+The designs of these testing cases are depicted in Fig. 11.